baunek/Dynamics-of-Smoking/README.md

 # Modeling and Simulation of Social Systems Fall 2018 – Research Plan (Template)
 (text between brackets to be removed)

-> * Group Name: (be creative!)
+> * Group Name: Smoked and Confused
-> * Group participants names: (alphabetically sorted by last name)
+> * Group participants names: Konstantin Baune, Georg Engin-Deniz, Max Glantschnig, Roman Wixinger
-> * Project Title: (can be changed later)
+> * Project Title: Dynamics of Smoking
-> * Programming language: (Python or MATLAB)
+> * Programming language: Python

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+In the Framingham Heart Study more than 12,000 people's health statuses where collected for about three decades (1970s to 2000s).
+One highly interesting result of this study was the smoking behavior of this network of people and how these people impact each other's smoking habits.
+For example it showed how one's friends', family's and colleagues' smoking habits have impact on an individual.
+In our project we want to use the resulting data to see how smoking beahvior spreads in a random society and how habits develop over time.

 ## The Model